JoNilsson/lathe-mastery-wikibook/docs/06-advanced-operations/01-drilling.md

 ### Drill Breakage

+Drill breakage is both dangerous and expensive.
+Understanding the warning signs and causes helps prevent catastrophic failures that can damage work and equipment.

 **Causes**:

-- Chips packing in flutes
+- Chips packing in flutes - creates hydraulic pressure that splits the drill
-- Excessive feed force
+- Excessive feed force - overloads the drill beyond its strength limit
-- Drill grabbed in hole
+- Drill grabbed in hole - sudden torque spike snaps the drill instantly
-- Running too fast
+- Running too fast - generates excess heat that weakens the drill

 **Solutions**: